rorywalsh/CsoundPhaser3/README.md

 #### Collisions

-Although there is now a platform in the game, the main character will continue to fall through it until a collision callback is created.
-This is done through the `Physics.add.collider()` method.
+Although there are now platforms in the scene, the main character will continue to fall through them until a collision callback is created.
+This is done through the `Physics.add.collider()` function.
 In this case a collider is created that will check for collisions between the player and the platforms.

 ```javascript
 create()